Transverse-momentum-dependent factorization at next-to-leading power

-so that the soft subtraction for the TMD FF $D$ seems not well-defined.
-To address this issue, we begin by studying how the Wilson line is generated for the TMD FF.
+so that the soft subtraction for the TMD FFs $D_1$ seems not well-defined.
+To address this issue, we begin by studying how the Wilson line is generated for the TMD FFs.

 For the leading power cross section, only the leading power fields enter into the partonic cross section.
-In this process, the Wilson lines for $D$ are generated through the interaction of the incoming collinear quark with an anti-collinear gluon, see Fig.~\ref{fig:Wilsonloop}.
+In this process, the Wilson lines for $D_1$ are generated through the interaction of the incoming collinear quark with an anti-collinear gluon, see Fig.~\ref{fig:Wilsonloop}.
 At one loop, the relevant interactions which generate the Wilson lines are given by

-which are the usual Wilson lines for $D$.
+which are the usual Wilson lines for $D_1$.

 However, the intrinsic sub-leading power contribution will involve one sub-leading field $\varphi^c$, again see Eq.~\eqref{eq:fperp} in the decomposition for $f^\perp$.
 In particular, if we were to study the first term of the second line of Eq.~\eqref{eq:NLODISid}, an intrinsic sub-leading field would enter the partonic cross section from the $f^\perp$ distribution, see Fig.~\ref{fig:Wilsonloop}.
-As a result, we would find that the relevant interactions which generate the Wilson lines for $D$ would be given by
+As a result, we would find that the relevant interactions which generate the Wilson lines for $D_1$ would be given by

 By using the idempotence of the projection operators of $\varphi$, one can easily show that the first contribution is power suppressed by order $\lambda$.
-As a result, when considering the cross section at NLP, we would have to consider only a single Wilson line interaction with $D$.
+As a result, when considering the cross section at NLP, we would have to consider only a single Wilson line interaction with $D_1$.
 These Wilson line interactions generate the rapidity divergences of the collinear distributions and thus will each contribute in an equal way to the rapidity anomalous dimension.
-Therefore, the introduction of the sub-leading field alters the rapidity anomalous dimension of $D$ as well.
+Therefore, the introduction of the sub-leading field alters the rapidity anomalous dimension of $D_1$ as well.
 On the left side of Fig.~\ref{fig:Wilsonloop}, we denote the sub-leading interaction with a $\otimes$.
 On the right side of this figure, we plot the collinear Wilson line structure of SIDIS.
-The red gauge link is associated with $f^\perp$ while the blue gauge link is associated with $D$.
+The red gauge link is associated with $f^\perp$ while the blue gauge link is associated with $D_1$.
 The dashed line is the Wilson line which is modified due to the presence of the $\varphi$ field in the diagram on the left side of this figure.

-After accounting for this modification to the Wilson line structure of $D$, the anomalous dimension of $D$ becomes
+After accounting for this modification to the Wilson line structure of $D_1$, the anomalous dimension of $D_1$ becomes